 - Progress reports: by 11:55pm on Wednesday, October 11th; Wednesday, November 8th; and Monday, December 4th.

 - Final report: Wednesday December 13th (last day of instruction, so no extensions)

 Groups should have a minimum of 3 students and a maximum of 6.
 The

 preferred group size is 4-5.
 Groups of 4 or fewer students risk being

 merged with another group if there are too many groups.

 Your group will meet with the instructor to discuss your progress

-mid-October, and mid-November, in between the progress reports.
+October, and late November/early December, in between the progress

 To facilitate scheduling these meetings, you should pick half-hour

 time slots from among the following when your group members would be